OUR FARM

 We take great pride in our love and stewardship of the land, treating our animals with respect and raising exceptional meat.
-Our farming practices are rooted in a holistic and homeopathic approach, meaning we avoid antibiotics, growth hormones, and grains.
+Our farming practices are rooted in a holistic and homeopathic approach, meaning we avoid antibiotics, growth hormones, and GMOs.
 We embrace regenerative farming, which focuses on revitalizing the soil, enhancing biodiversity, and supporting the health of the entire ecosystem.
 Through rotational grazing, we restore soil health, boost carbon sequestration, and nurture local wildlife.
-Our goal is to create a self-sustaining system where both the land and ecosystems become stronger, more resilient, and productive over time, benefiting the environment and the communities that depend on it.
+Our goal is to create a self-sustaining system where both the land and ecosystems become stronger, more resilient, and productive over time, benefiting the environment and the animals that depend on it.

 We believe the only way to know for sure how your meat is raised is to know your farmer directly.
 If you have any questions or would like additional information, please reach out!
 We would love to chat with you.